utec-cs2901-2019-2/easy-exam-grupo-uno/User-Guide/USER_GUIDE.md

 ### ***Value proposition***

+“EasyExam gives you exercises that makes you a great student and saves you time to be a great teacher”

 ### ***User Stories***

 1. As a student, I can request challenges so that I can practice for my exams.